 About a week after the "soft launch", we received data from a survey that our initial users completed.
 We received mixed feedback, some of which was hard to interpret because the survey referred to both the desktop app and the mobile app, which were completely separate designs and functionality.
 There were a handful of changes that we all agreed would be improvements that were easy to achieve, such as shortening the height of the header section, having the links in the footer default to open, and relocating the "All Student Resources" link to the top section of "Quick Links".
 These changes and others were put into the development backlog for a subsequent sprint.

-While version 1.0 was in development, I continued to polish the next iteration of the design, which was a fleshed out version of the wireframes I had initially presented.
-I preferred this layout because it not only added visual interest, but also reduced the amount of wasted space above the fold, and didn't require as much effort to locate the links since they were all visible from the start instead of inside of an accordion menu.
+While version 1.0 was in development, I continued to polish the next iteration of the design, which was a fleshed-out version of the wireframes I had initially presented.
+I preferred this layout because it not only added visual interest, but also reduced the amount of wasted space above the fold and didn't require as much effort to locate the links since they were all visible from the start.
 This version is currently on hold, pending further testing of the current one.

 This project was an exercise in teamwork and flexibility.
 Once we were all on the same page as a team, it didn't take long to get the new portal design across the finish line.
 I was later commended for bringing everyone together in such a productive way.